amchagas/open-source-toolkit/content/en/post/rivets_a_mechanical_system_for_in_vivo_and_in_vitro_electrophysiology_and_imaging_plos_one/index.md

 ---
-title: 'RIVETS: A Mechanical System for In Vivo and In Vitro Electrophysiology and Imaging'
+title: "RIVETS: A Mechanical System for In Vivo and In Vitro Electrophysiology and Imaging"
-date: '2014-02-14'
+date: "2014-02-14"
 authors: ['admin']
 tags:  ['Research Article', 'None', 'PLOS ONE']
-layout: 'post'
+layout: "post"
 ---
 Publishing date: 2014-02-14